 |Home||Paternity Test||DNA Help||About Us||Contact Us / Location||SiteMap|

 You must be able to trust your DNA paternity testing laboratory in Thailand, because paternity is a very important issue which profoundly affects the lives of the child, parents, and extended families.
-There must be high standards of quality and auditing established to truly international standards in the laboratory behind the scenes.
+There must be high standards of quality and auditing established to truly international standards in the laboratory, where the actual testing is done behind the scenes.
 Anybody can say anything, but the best proof is in the certifications.

-Thirdly, you should avoid potential corruption in Thailand, as there may be people with an incentive to discreetly influence the results in the local network.
+Regarding item #1, this seems the most risky.
 Thailand is known for many people pursuing what they want by under the table money behind the scenes discreetly.

-Regarding human error, there are many stories of babies getting mixed up in hospitals, subscriptions being confused, and other kinds of human error.
+Regarding human error, there are many stories of babies getting mixed up in hospitals, medical prescriptions being switched, and other kinds of human error.
 It may be more obvious when a prescription gets mixed up because it can be compared to the illness to see if it makes sense, or when a baby gets switched just from what the baby looks like, but with swabs of DNA, all swabs look the same so that the laboratory must be very careful to not mix them up.
+We are very careful about this.
+Our DNA samples are bar coded, with a unique ID for each case, starting before we even take your samples, and you can see with your own eyes at the time of collection the IDs / bar codes on the envelopes in which your samples go immediately, with your names written on the envelopes in advance of sampling.

 We all have experiences with good vs. careless service, and nice advertisements and image -- versus actual service behind the scenes, as well as after sales service.
 DNA testing shouldn't be just all about making money.
 It is much more important in life than money.